etboi1/startup/notes.md

 - ol, ul - ordered list & unorder list
 - a - anchor tag (for hyperlink)
 - img - graphical image reference
+- radio - mutually exclusive choice
+- checkbox - choice, but not exlusive

 ### How HTML Works
 - computer converts the html file into an in-memory tree